 ‘"You're suspicious even of our young apprentice, Jankin!
 God, you're jealous of Jankin!
 Is this because of his curly hair which falls like fine gold and because he accompanies me whenever I’m out and about?
 But I wouldn’t go with him even if you died tomorrow.
 And tell me this?
 Why do you hide away the keys to your chest?
 It’s my wealth as well as yours, you know.
 And why do you try to make me look a fool?
 By Saint James, you won’t get both my body and my money, however mad at me you may get.
 You’ll have to forgo one of them, that’s for sure!
 Why do you spy on me all the time?
 I reckon you would lock me in your chest if you could!
 But this is what you ought to say: 'Wife, go where you want to and enjoy yourself.
 I won’t listen to any gossip about you.
 I know that you are faithful to me, my dear Alison.'

 ‘"You also say that when we make ourselves look attractive with some pretty clothes and some nice jewellery, then it’s to the peril of our souls.
 You even bolster up this spurious notion with some words of Saint Paul: 'A woman should dress herself up in clothes made through chastity and shame, not with delicate hairstyles and lavish pearls, gold thread and expensive silks.'
 But I don’t give a gnat for your texts!
 Or for your doctrines!
 You say that I'm like a cat, that when a man singes a cat’s fur the animal stays at home, but when she's licked herself all over and looks sleek and tidy, she won’t stay in the house for half a day but will be out and about before dawn, flaunting herself in front of all the toms.
-Are you trying to say, Sir Bastard, that I make myself look attractive only because I want to go out and show all the men what wonderful tits I have?
+Are you trying to say, Sir Bastard, that I make myself look attractive only because I want to go out and show off my tits to all the men?

 ‘"You old fool, what’s wrong with you, that you spy on me all the time?
 Even if you were to ask Argus with his hundred eyes to guard over me, he could only do it if I wanted him to!
 For all his eyes, I’d get the better of him, be under no illusion.
 You tell me that there are three things that torment this Earth and four things which it cannot endure, and one of these is a hateful wife.
 Oh my dear Sir Tosspot, may Jesus fetch you early to your grave!
 Are there no other things that you can throw parables at except foolish wives?
 You say a woman’s love is like hell, or like a barren desert where there’s no water.
 You liken it to wildfire because the more it sets alight, the more it desires to burn.
 You say that just as worms destroy a tree, so a wife destroys her husband."